fdrobiazg/query-me/README.md

 # query-me
-Simple web app that returns the ip address of the requesting client or the list of ip adressess thath have queried the app in the past.
+Simple web app that returns the ip address of the requesting client or the list of ip adressess that have queried the app in the past.

 &nbsp;
 ## Installation